 In large curves in younger adolescents with a high risk of progression, bracing may be used to slow curve development.
 This way surgery can be delayed until growth has finished so multiple surgeries are not required.

 When curves are large and the risk of progression is high, surgery may be the only option.
 Surgery is recommended not purely on curve size, but also on curve location, future progression, loss of postural balance and when bracing has been unsuccessful.

 When surgery is required, the spine is fused into a straightened position.
 The techniques for this do vary and may involve utilisation of bone grafts or surgical rods to straighten the spine.
-Surgery, is undoubtedly not without risks but patients will normally return to school in 4-6 weeks and most if not all of their normal activities and non-contact sports over the following 12 months.
+Surgery is obviously not without risks, but patients will normally return to school in 4-6 weeks and most if not all of their normal activities and non-contact sports over the following 12 months.